Updated May 6, 2026

 Adults ages 19 to 64 who are applying for or renewing their coverage who

-• Do not show that they meet any of the exemptions listed directly below
+- Do not show that they comply with any of the approved reasons listed directly below

 Who does not need to comply with work requirements: